Cider press. Own cider production business. How to make cider carbonated

 Flying AeroMobil

-The Slovak company AeroMobil has been working since 1990 on the creation of a flying car.
+The Slovak company AeroMobil has been working since 1990 to create a flying car.
 More than one prototype was created, a lot of tests were carried out.
 The vehicle was successfully tested in 2016.
-Observers of the flight said that the sight was impressive!
+Those who watched the flight said that the spectacle was impressive!

-The flying car, according to the developers, runs on gasoline, feels great on highways.
-But, most importantly, a flying car is able to take to the air.
-All it needs to take off is 200 meters of flat pavement, 50 meters is enough for landing.
-It can land on any flat area if there is no track nearby.
+The flying car, according to the developers, runs on gasoline and feels great on highways.
+But, most importantly, a flying car is able to take off.
+All he needs for takeoff is 200 meters of flat road surface; for landing, 50 m is enough.
+He can land on any flat area, if there is no track nearby.

 What is known?